kamrulislam/robot-walk/README.md

 ## Test

+This project uses `jest` for unit and integration test.
 To run test, run the following command

 ```
 npm run test